Ohio Takes on the Race to the Top Early Learning Challenge

 As of 2013, Ohio made the following progress towards its proposed ELD systems:

-- The State Board of Education adopted comprehensive ELDs for children birth to kindergarten entry in October 2012.
+- The State Board of Education adopted comprehensive early learning guidelines (ELG) for children birth to kindergarten entry in October 2012.
 The new standards replace the Infant and Toddler Guidelines and Pre-Kindergarten Content Standards that the state previously used.
-The ELDs address all essential domains of school readiness and serve as the foundation for the revised quality rating and improvement system (QRIS), comprehensive assessment system, and professional development system.
+They address all essential domains of school readiness and serve as the foundation for the revised quality rating and improvement system (QRIS), comprehensive assessment system, and professional development system.

 - Ohio enacted legislation requiring the use of a common unique identification number for all children birth to five in publicly funded programs.
 The unique identification number stays with children through post-secondary school in district settings.